UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 }
 ```

 The `revert` method on `Instruction` is used when hot-reloading an instruction.
-When a loadable is changed or removed from a node, then it will be reverted.
+When a loadable is changed or removed from a node, it will be reverted.
 After that, all of the nodes' loadables are re-applied in order.
 This two-step process allows best-effort state repair when complex mutations are hot reloaded.

-**Warning**: If a loadable contains `NaN`, then it will *always* appear changed when a file reloads, since we use `reflect_partial_eq` to detect changes.

 To load a full scene and edit it, you can use [`SpawnSceneExt::spawn_scene`](bevy_cobweb_ui::prelude::SpawnSceneExt::spawn_scene).
 This will spawn a hierarchy of nodes to match the hierarchy found in the specified scene tree.
 You can then edit those nodes with the [`SceneHandle`](bevy_cobweb_ui::prelude::SceneHandle) struct accessible in the `spawn_scene` callback.